Enabling this provides you with more accurate distances to providers and locations

-Positron emission tomography (PET) and computed tomography (CT) are 2 types of imaging used together to detect a cancer and measure its severity.
+Positron emission tomography (PET) and computed tomography (CT) are two types of imaging used together to detect a cancer and measure its severity.
 PET-CT may also be used to determine how well your cancer therapy is working.

 A PET scan looks at the functioning of body tissues.
 A tiny amount of radioactive sugar (glucose) is injected into the bloodstream.
 Because cancer cells in the body are growing rapidly, they absorb large amounts of the glucose, which show up as “hot” spots on your scan.
 A CT scan shows organs and other body structures.
 It is used to pinpoint the location, size and shape of the abnormal area.
 Together, PET and CT provide a complete picture of any suspected cancer.